inspector-apm/inspector-symfony/README.md

 <a name="deploy"></a>

 ## Test & Deploy
-Execute the Symfony command below to check if your app can send data to inspector correctly:
+Execute the Symfony command below to check if your app can send data to Inspector correctly:

 ```
 php bin/console inspector:test